AmeliaG23/MyDrive/README.md

 ## Acknowledgements

-This project was developed as part of the **Major Project (Level 6)** module with QA Higher Education.
+This project was developed as part of the **Major Project (Level 6)** module with QA.

 I would like to acknowledge the following:

-- **QA Tutors & Supervisors** – for their guidance, feedback, and support throughout the project.
+- **QA Tutors** – for their guidance, feedback, and support throughout the project.
 - **Expo & React Native Communities** – for providing extensive documentation, open-source libraries, and forums that helped in solving development challenges.
 - **Third-Party Libraries** used in the project (React Navigation, Recharts, Safe Area Context, etc.) that enabled rapid development.